 Is Africa safe to visit?

-Residents of East and Southern Africa are generally friendly, welcoming people.
-Most visitors find that they have very positive experiences with locals.
-That said, caution is recommended for all travelers.
+Residents of East and Southern Africa are generally friendly, warm and welcoming people.
+Most visitors find that they have very positive experiences and feel very safe on their travels.
+That said, as with all international travel, caution is recommended.

 Valuables: Keep your money and passport with you at all times.
 Use caution at ATM’s.
 Leave your expensive jewelry at home; don’t check valuables in checked baggage.

 Cities and Towns: Never walk anywhere at night—even a few blocks.
 Do not walk unescorted into remote or dangerous looking areas.
 Women, especially, should be careful to dress conservatively, carry little money or equipment, and to use caution.
 Be wary of people who try to help you too aggressively.